The Center for Brain/Mind Medicine

 Mary-Ellen Meadows PhD ABBP – Chief, Clinical Director

-Pamela Friedman PsyD ABPP – Director, Practicum Training
+Pamela Friedman PsyD ABPP – Director, Neuropsychology Internship and Practicum Training

-Deborah Green PhD ABPP – Director, Fellowship Training
+Deborah Green PhD ABPP -Director, Neuropsychology Fellowship Training

 Kim Willment PhD ABPP – Co-Director, RENEW Program